Lagrangian intersections and a conjecture of Arnol'd: Introduction

 In the present paper we are interested in Lagrangian intersections in symplectic manifolds.
-Specifically, given a compact Lagrangian submanifold $L$ of a symplectic manifold $(M,\omega)$ and a Hamiltonian diffeomorphism $\varphi:=\varphi^1_H$, one would like to bound below the number of intersection points of $L$ and $\varphi(L)$.
-In its strongest form, the Lagrangian version of the Arnold conjecture~ \cite{Ar} asserts that the number of intersection points of $L$ and $\varphi(L)$ is bounded below by the minimal possible number of critical points that a smooth function on $L$ may have.
-Here we emphasize that this number is independent of the Hamiltonian diffeomorphism $\varphi$.
-This version of the conjecture is still open, but Floer theory~\cite{Fl1} provides a solution to a weaker version of the conjecture, i.e., the homological Arnold conjecture which states that in preferable situations, whenever $L$ and $\varphi(L)$ intersect transversely, the number should be at least the sum of the Betti numbers of the homology group $H_*(L,\F)$ with coefficients in any field $\F$.
+Specifically, given a compact Lagrangian submanifold $L$ of a symplectic manifold $(M,\omega)$ and a Hamiltonian diffeomorphism $\varphi$, one would like to bound from below the number of intersection points of $L$ and $\varphi(L)$.
+In its strongest form, the Lagrangian version of the Arnol'd conjecture, known for about 60 years, asserts that (possibly under additional conditions) the number of intersection points of $L$ and $\varphi(L)$ is bounded from below by the minimal possible number of critical points that a smooth function on $L$ may have, see~\cite{Ar0,Ar}.
+This version of the conjecture is still open, but Floer theory~\cite{Fl1} solves a weaker version of the conjecture, i.e., whenever $L$ and $\varphi(L)$ intersect transversely, the number should be at least the sum of the Betti numbers of the homology group $H_*(L,\F)$ with coefficients in any field $\F$; this weaker version is known as the nondegenerate homological Arnol'd conjecture.